 IGNORANCE OF THE FATHER BRINGS ERROR

-This ignorance of the father brought about terror and fear.
-And terror became dense like a fog, so no one was able to see.
+This ignorance of the Father brought about terror and fear.
+And terror became dense like a fog, so that no one was able to see.
 Because of this, error became strong.
 But she worked on her material substance vainly, because she did not know the truth.
 She assumed a fashioned figure while she was preparing, in power and in beauty, the substitute for truth.

 This, then, was not a humiliation for the illimitable, inconceivable one.
 For they were as nothing, this terror and this forgetfulness and this figure of falsehood, whereas established truth is unchanging, unperturbed, and completely beautiful.

 For this reason, do not take error too seriously.